samuelmeuli/font-picker/README.md

 You have the following options for installing/using the package:

-- **Using script tags:** Download the `FontPicker.js` file from the [releases page](https://github.com/samuelmeuli/font-picker/releases/latest), save it in your project and include it in your HTML:
+- **Using script tags:** Download the `FontPicker.js` file from the [releases page](https://github.com/samuelmeuli/font-picker/releases/latest) and save it in your project.
+Include the script in your HTML at the end of the document `<body>`:

 ```html
 <script src="path/to/FontPicker.js"></script>